Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Mean Shift Algorithm on

 (d) Assume the conditions in (a) or (b).
 If the local modes of $\hat{f}_{\bm{h}}$ are isolated, $\left\{\bm{z}^{(t)}\right\}_{t=0}^{\infty}$ converges to a local mode of $\hat{f}_{\bm{h}}$ when it is initialized within its small neighborhood. \end{theorem}

-When the entire product kernel profile $K(r,s) = k_1(r)\cdot k_2(s)$ is convex, its components $k_1$ and $k_2$ will be convex as well.
-In other words, the strong condition in Theorem~\ref{Thm:MS_conv} implies the weak condition, whereas the converse is not true in general.
-It is easy to verify that under the Gaussian and/or von Mises kernel profiles $k(s) = L(s) = e^{-s}$, the conditions in (a,b,c) are satisfied.
-Finally, the isolation of local modes of $\hat{f}_{\bm{h}}$ is implied by some regularity conditions on the original (density) function $f$ under the uniform consistency of $\hat{f}_{\bm{h}}$; see Theorem~\ref{Thm:Mode_cons} in Appendix~\ref{Sec:Cons_Theory}.
+\begin{remark} When the entire product kernel profile $K(r,s) = k_1(r)\cdot k_2(s)$ is convex, its component functions $k_1$ and $k_2$ are also convex.
+Thus, the strong condition in Theorem~\ref{Thm:MS_conv} implies the weak condition, whereas the converse is not true in general.
+For Gaussian and/or von Mises kernel profiles $k(s) = L(s) = e^{-s}$, the conditions in (a,b,c) are satisfied.
+Lastly, the isolated mode condition of $\hat{f}_{\bm{h}}$ in (d) can be derived from regularity conditions on the original density function $f$ under the uniform consistency of $\hat{f}_{\bm{h}}$; see Theorem~\ref{Thm:Mode_cons} in \autoref{Sec:Cons_Theory} of the supplement. \end{remark}

-The result in (d) of Theorem~\ref{Thm:MS_conv} is known as local convergence.
-For global convergence (from almost everywhere on $\mathcal{S}_1\times \mathcal{S}_2$) of our mean shift algorithm, one feasible way is to formulate it as a (generalized) EM algorithm \citep{MS_EM2007,DMS_EM2021} and leverage the convergence theory of EM algorithm \citep{EM_Jeff,EM_ext2008}.

-Finally, we establish the following linear convergence of our proposed mean shift algorithms \eqref{MS_iter_sim} and \eqref{MS_iter_comp} under the gradient ascent framework on $\mathcal{S}_1\times \mathcal{S}_2$ with their intrinsic step sizes depending on the bandwidths $h_1,h_2$; see Appendix~\ref{Sec:Lin_conv} for details.
+The result in (d) of Theorem~\ref{Thm:MS_conv} is known as the local convergence of the proposed mean shift algorithm.
+For its global convergence (from almost every initial point in $\mathcal{S}_1\times \mathcal{S}_2$), one potential strategy is to interpret the algorithm as a (generalized) Expectation-Maximization (EM) algorithm \citep{MS_EM2007,DMS_EM2021} and apply the convergence theory of EM algorithm \citep{EM_Jeff,EM_ext2008}.
+Another feasible approach leverages the {\L}ojasiewicz property of $\hat{f}_{\bm{h}}$, as explored in \cite{yamasaki2023convergence}.
+Finally, we establish the following linear convergence of our proposed mean shift algorithms \eqref{MS_iter_sim} and \eqref{MS_iter_comp} under the gradient ascent framework on $\mathcal{S}_1\times \mathcal{S}_2$ with their intrinsic step sizes depending on the bandwidths $h_1,h_2$; see \autoref{Sec:Lin_conv} for details and its proof.